 The bus connections from Plakias and Rethymno are good in summer, going 4 times daily (a one-way ticket cost around €2 from Plakias, €4.50 from Rethymno in 2019).
 If you come by bus from Rethymno you have to change to a mini-bus in Plakias.

 Timetable Plakias - Preveli: 10am, 11am, 12am, 6pm.

 Timetable Preveli - Plakias: 10:30am, 11:30am, 12:30am, 6:30pm

 The buses every day of the week.
 They stop up near the stairs to Preveli-Beach and at the monastery of Preveli.

-By boat, car, taxi and hiking: You can also reach Preveli by boat - though only in the season - from Plakias and Agia Galini (in 2017 a one-way ticket costs about €8, return €15).
+By boat, car, taxi and hiking: You can also reach Preveli by boat - though only in the season - from Plakias and Agia Galini (in 2019 a one-way ticket will cost about €8, return €15).
 The ships leave in the morning and return late in the afternoon or early in the evening, and they drop you straight on the beach, which is an advantage for those who don’t enjoy too much physical exertion – if you take the bus, there’s 30 minutes worth of stairs to get down the cliffs.
 However, this path also provides stunning views of the beach and the surrounding area.
 If you take a car, you’ll also have to walk down these steps (parking €1.50).
 A taxi from Plakias wll cost you little more than 10 Euro.
 Walking on the road or through the mountains takes 2 to 3 hours one way.
 You can also hike from the monastery tp the beach in about 45 minutes.

 Map Preveli Crete